Kinnikinnick Fen Nature Preserve

 The main trailhead is located to the left of the parking lot.
 It gently winds back and forth through the woods.
 Not far up the path, there is an overlook that overlooks the Oxbow Wetlands.
 It was very nice and well-constructed.
 It had one bench.

 Continuing down the path there was another overlook.
-It has a separate path that leads to it.
+It has a connector trail that leads to it.
 The path veers off to the right.
 This overlook is just as nice as the first one, has one bench and overlooks Kinnikinnick Creek.

 Heading back down the main path it opens into a field.
 To the right, there is a small trail that leads to Kinnikinnick Creek.